Reviem0/CompSci-Notes/GROUP PROJECT.md

 # Causes of Algorithmic Bias
 Algorithmic bias is caused by three interconnected flaws.
 1. **Historical Data Flaws:** AI systems trained on decades of biased policing and sentencing data may likely embed systemic racism and socioeconomic disparities.
-For example, predictive policing tools interpret higher arrest rates in minority communities as indicators of criminal bias rather than over-policing
+For example, predictive policing tools interpret higher arrest rates in minority communities as indicators of criminal bias (likeliness of breaking the law) rather than over-policing.
+2. **Black Box:**